 - Priming the wall.
 We don’t always prime a wall before painting it.
 But it becomes mandatory to prime it when we’re painting a new drywall or going to paint from a very dark colour to light colour (or light colour to dark colour) Or there are holes and patch up one the walls.

-This creates a smooth base for final paint colour and it’s also smart to prime before paint because primer serves three main functions.
+This creates a smooth base for the final paint colour and it’s also smart to prime before painting because primer serves three main functions.

 - First, it blocks stains from bleeding through.